HR in the Netherlands

 In the Netherlands, if you despise the human race, only a few career options are open to you.

 - Work as a waiter or waitress in an eetcafe, and roll your eyes with contempt when customers ask for the menu

-The strangest thing about people that choose option three, is that they often honestly believe that they are good with people.
+The strangest thing about people choosing option three is that they often honestly believe they are good with people.
 “I’m a people person, so I went into HR”.
 The reality is that as they have no friends to tell them that they are not good with people, they end up working in that most despised of professions, HR.

 2. Learn to swallow

 Staff handbooks.
 No normal, balanced human being would ever invest the time required to read an entire staff handbook.
 To succeed in the HR world in the Netherlands, you need to read and memorise the entire bloody thing, which often runs to hundreds of pages, written in an obscure language that only lawyers and people with no social life would ever spend the time to digest.
 Once you have this, you hold the power to obfuscate, distract, confuse and drive employees crazy by quoting random texts from the handbook as if you’re a preacher, threatening his flock with eternal damnation.